-- Proportionate: The purpose of the stratified sampling is that from every group few samples are being chosen for the final selection.
+- Proportionate: The purpose of the stratified sampling is that from every group, few samples are being chosen for the final selection.
 In the proportionate sampling, the predetermined sample base is proportionate of all the groups created.
 For example, if 5 groups have been created of varied sample sizes such as 10, 30, 20, 100, 60, and 80.
-The researcher has decided to choose 10 % of the total population size i.e. 300.
+The researcher has decided to choose 10 % of the total population size, i.e., 300.
 In this case, 10 of each sample group would be chosen as total samples to be researched.
 So, the numbers would be 1,3,2,10,6, and 8 and the total would be 30 samples.
 This method is quite prevalent and famous for its application.

 - Disproportionate: Here, we do not take proportionate samples from each sub-group and could choose any method to arrive at the pre-determined sample size.
-If we take the above-mentioned example, we could take any number from any group such as 5,5,5,4,3,8 to get a total sample size of 30.
-As we can clearly see that the samples chosen by various groups are disproportionate in relation to the respective sub-group size.
+If we take the above-mentioned example, we could take any number from any group such as 5,5,5,4,3,8 to get a total sample size of 30 as we can clearly see that the samples chosen by various groups are disproportionate in relation to the respective sub-group size.

 Examples of Stratified Random Sampling Formula(with Excel Template)

 Let’s assume a research team is doing a survey for an FMCG company about the taste and preferences of people in food choices.
 The team decided to take 3 major categories; men, women, and children.
 The total number of persons required for the data set is close to 1 million in numbers.
-How Stratified Random Sampling could help researchers in gathering the required data with the use of less time and resources?
+How could Stratified Random Sampling help researchers in gathering the required data with the use of less time and resources?

-So, it’s better to segregate the entire data-set in three broad categories; Men, Women, and Children.
+So, it’s better to segregate the entire data-set into three broad categories; Men, Women, and Children.
 Then take samples from these categories and frame an opinion on the responses received from the persons chosen under the said categories.
 Now, we can assume that the opinion received from the samples of different categories would be equal to the total population.

-Thus, its application helps in saving resources whether time or money.
+Thus, its application helps in saving resources, whether time or money.

-Following steps are required to arrive at stratified random sampling.
+The following steps are required to arrive at stratified random sampling.

 - Then, find out the number of samples to be taken from the entire population.
-The question has already mentioned to take up 10% or 80 samples from the total population.
+The question has already been mentioned to take up 10% or 80 samples from the total population.